CONSTITUTION OF INDIA

 An Instrument of Social Change: To sum up, our Constitution aims at fulfilling the hopes and aspirations of the people.
 It resolves to secure to all its citizens Justice, Liberty, Equality and Fraternity.
 It aims at establishing a democratic secular, Socialist Society in a peaceful manner and is an instrument of social change.

-Union list, State list and Concurrent list: The Union Goverment and the state Governments have exclusive powers to make laws on the subjects.
+Union list, State list and Concurrent list: The Union Government and the state Governments have exclusive powers to make laws on the subjects.

 Union list: The main subjects are defence, external affairs, railways, shipping, airways, post and telegraph, currency and coinage, banking, insurance, RBI etc.